 Back to you…

-If you lost an exam credit, it only seems like it's the end of the world.
+If you lost an exam credit, it only seems like the end of the world.

 Mentally, you have to take inventory of what exams you've passed, not what you just lost.

 You lost credit for one, but you still have two exams passed.

 Many people would give their left pinky to be in your shoes.

 If you just failed an exam, it's no one's fault except your own.

 I don't care what happened at the exam center that day.